choudharyvikash20/temp/README.md

   * Chunking
   * Named Entity Recognition

+We have only one item for framing the features , that is the "word" column.

 ```

 > ## Chunking :
 ```
+Chunking, one of the important processes in natural language processing, is used to identify parts of speech (POS) and short phrases.
+In other simple words, with chunking, we can get the structure of the sentence.
+It is also called partial parsing.

+Chunking is an important part of NLP because it works as the prerequisite for :
+  * Named Entity Recognition

+We have only one item for framing the features , that is the "word" column and second "POS" column.
 ```

 > ## Named Entity Recognition :
 ```
 Named entities are phrases that contain the names of persons, organizations, locations, times and quantities.
 We have performed this task on English language.

+We have only one item for framing the features , that is the "word" column ,second "POS" column and third "Chunking" column.
 ```